Poetry Out Loud

 Calling all high school students interested in reciting great poetry!

-Poetry Out Loud is a poetry recitation national initiative presented by the National Endowment for the Arts and the Poetry Foundation.
-By encouraging high school students to memorize and perform great poems, Poetry Out Loud invites the dynamic aspects of slam poetry, spoken word, and theater into the English class.
-This exciting new program, which began in 2005, helps students master public speaking skills, build self-confidence, and learn about their literary heritage.
+Poetry Out Loud is a national poetry recitation initiative that encourages high school students to memorize and perform great poems.
+Poetry Out Loud invites the dynamic aspects of slam poetry, spoken word, and theater into the English class.
+This exciting program, which began in 2005, helps students master public speaking skills, build self-confidence, and learn about their literary heritage.
 The competition offers thousands of dollars in prizes and an opportunity for one Hawai‘i winner to compete with other state winners in Washington, DC for the grand prize of $20,000.
-Last year, Punahou School freshman Emma Stewart won $200 and an all-expenses paid trip with a chaperone to the national finals, and her school library received $500 to purchase poetry books.

 The competition has a pyramid structure, with class winners competing against each other for school-wide winner.
 The school winners compete in semi-finals and/or statewide finals.
 A panel of judges scores each contestant on physical presence, voice and articulation, dramatic appropriateness, level of difficulty, and evidence of understanding.